biobii/fylite/docs/form-validation.md

 ## Simple Form Validation

 FYLite provides simple useful form validation.
 Validation rules are incomplete but sufficient for some common purposes.
-The validation file stored in the `app/Core` directory.
+The validation file stored in the `system` directory.

 ## Basic Usage